dwrobel/flatcam/README.md

 - finished the Calibration Tool
 - changed the Scale Entry in Object UI to FCEntry() GUI element in order to allow expressions to be entered.
 E.g: 1/25.4
 - some small changes in the Scale button handler in FlatCAMObj() class
+- added option to save objects as PDF files in File -> Save menu

 11.12.2019